 The way a pack is loaded will have a big effect on how it feels on your back.
 If you just cram everything in without thinking about it, you might feel uncomfortable and unbalanced – plus you could end up unloading your entire pack in the rain to get to a jacket you somehow stuffed at the bottom.

 Before you start packing, spread everything you plan to take on the floor in front of you.
 Leave behind the things you may not really need, and remember to include the essentials.
 If you’re not sure what to take, start with our backpacking checklist or one of our hiking checklists.

 Make sure your backpack fits you well – it should feel like an extension of your own body.
-If you have any questions, stop by your local MEC store for help with backpack fitting, or sign up for a backcountry clinic near you.
+If you have any questions, stop by your local MEC store for help.

 Video: how to pack a backpack